blawar/tinfoil/src/network.md

 jbod:10000000/sdmc%3A%2Fbah%2Fxaa/sdmc%3A%2Fbah%2Fxab/sdmc%3A%2Fbah%2Fxac/sdmc%3A%2Fbah%2Fxad/sdmc%3A%2Fbah%2Fxae/sdmc%3A%2Fbah%2Fxaf/sdmc%3A%2Fbah%2Fxag/sdmc%3A%2Fbah%2Fxah/sdmc%3A%2Fbah%2Fxai/4036670/sdmc%3A%2Fbah%2Fxaj#filename.zip
 ```

+The first number is the size of the following chunks.
+The chunk size can be changed at anytime, and is often done so for the last chunk since it is often smaller.
+The chunks are urlencoded and seperated by forward slashes.

 ## Embedding files within files with offsets (JBOD)
 jbod supports offsets (in decimal) for embedding data within files (the offset is 100, the size is 1234):